solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 ## Using Solana Playground

 [Solana Playground](https://beta.solpg.io/https://github.com/solana-developers/hello_world_pg)
-is browser based application that will let you write, build, and deploy onchain Solana programs.
+is browser-based application that will let you write, build, and deploy onchain Solana programs.
 All from your browser.
 No installation needed.

 It is a great developer resource for getting started with Solana development,